|

 -

-This event will feature a special presentation by Jamie Valderrama, a distinguished ASU faculty expert exploring the integrative health science behind why connection matters.
+This event will feature a special presentation by Dr. Nika Gueci, a distinguished ASU faculty expert exploring the integrative health science behind why connection matters.
 We will share highlights of the spring semester classes and events.
 We will also showcase the 2025–2026 Intergenerational Scholars, offering a first look at the innovative and collaborative workshops they will lead in the spring semester.
 Light refreshments will be served, and you’ll have the opportunity to mingle with fellow learners, friends, faculty, and staff in a warm and welcoming atmosphere.
 Spring catalogs will be available to take home!

 |